-- 1.62 Legal Inquiry: includes any matter concerning civil, criminal or administrative law. - 1.63 Leukocyte: a white blood cell. - 1.64 Limitations: individual rules governing specific activities or recipients. - 1.65 Lymphadenopathy Syndrome: the nonspecific enlargement of numerous lymph nodes in other than inguinal sites without evidence of localized infection which has lasted longer than three months and is associated with seropositivity to the Human Immunodeficiency Virus (HIV). - 1.66 Marker: as used in this context, a detectable factor in a person's blood which identifies that individual as having been previously infected by the virus, i.e., positive for antibodies to that specific virus. - 1.67 Mental Health Professional: a mental health professional staff member as defined in Mental Health Code 330.1001. - 1.68 Money: any legal tender, note, draft, certificate of deposit, stock, bond, check or credit card. - 1.69 Narcotics: drugs that depress the central nervous system to relieve pain and which will produce sleep: includes Class I, Class II and Class III drugs except for Ritalin. - 1.70 Nearest Relative: includes spouse, parents, adult children and siblings whether natural or adopted, or in their physical absence, another blood relative deemed to be in close association with the recipient. - 1.71 Need to Know: refers to information about a recipient's medical condition which is limited to those Health Care Workers with a significant risk of exposure to blood or bodily fluid, and the CEO/Designee of the Agency and contract agencies. - 1.72 Neglect Class I: Means either of the following:
+- 1.62 Leukocyte: A white blood cell. - 1.63 Limitations: Individual rules governing specific activities or recipients. - 1.64 Lymphadenopathy Syndrome: The nonspecific enlargement of numerous lymph nodes in other than inguinal sites without evidence of localized infection which has lasted longer than three months and is associated with seropositivity to the Human Immunodeficiency Virus (HIV). - 1.65 Marker: As used in this context, a detectable factor in a person's blood which identifies that individual as having been previously infected by the virus, i.e., positive for antibodies to that specific virus. - 1.66 Mental Health Professional: A mental health professional staff member as defined in Mental Health Code 330.1001. - 1.67 Money: Any legal tender, note, draft, certificate of deposit, stock, bond, check or credit card. - 1.68 Narcotics: Drugs that depress the central nervous system to relieve pain and which will produce sleep: includes Class I, Class II and Class III drugs except for Ritalin. - 1.69 Nearest Relative: Includes spouse, parents, adult children and siblings whether natural or adopted, or in their physical absence, another blood relative deemed to be in close association with the recipient. - 1.70 Need to Know: Refers to information about a recipient's medical condition which is limited to those Health Care Workers with a significant risk of exposure to blood or bodily fluid, and the CEO/Designee of the Agency and contract agencies. - 1.71 Neglect Class I: Means either of the following: - 1.71.1 Acts of commission or omission by an employee, volunteer or agent of a provider resulting from noncompliance with a standard of care or treatment required by law and/or rules, policies, guidelines, written directives, procedures or individual plan of service, and causes or contributes to the death of, sexual abuse of or serious physical harm to a recipient.

 Chapter Title Chapter # Subject #

 Recipient Rights RR 100

+Subject Title Adopted Last Revised Reviewed:

-Subject Title Definition of Terms Adopted 6/24/02 Last Revised 12/16/13; 12/10/14 Reviewed: 2/24/05; 2/26/07; 1/24/08; 7/27/09; 8/30/10; 9/26/11; 7/23/12; 12/16/13; 12/10/14
+Definition of Terms 6/24/02 10/16/19 2/24/05; 2/26/07; 1/24/08; 7/27/09; 8/30/10; 9/26/11; 7/23/12; 12/16/13; 12/10/14; 12/14/16; 9/13/17; 9/19/18; 10/16/19